Hnn3y/C.C.C--St-SAMUEL-PARISH-/README.md

 # This a personal project for C.C.C St Samuel Parish Harvest Of Fulfilled Promises 2024

 # Follow me on twitter @https://twitter.com/Henneiiy
-# This project is to test my knowledge before building projects with JS and other languages
+# This project is to test my knowledge before building projects with JS and other languages and it is only styled for mobile (FOR NOW)